NeelBhatt/Docs-1/aspnet/aspnetcore/fundamentals/servers.md

 Learn more about working with Kestrel to create [Your First ASP.NET Core Application on a Mac Using Visual Studio Code](../tutorials/your-first-mac-aspnet.md).

+> [!NOTE]
-Note: Kestrel is designed to be run behind a proxy (for example IIS or Nginx) and should not be deployed directly facing the Internet.
+> Kestrel is designed to be run behind a proxy (for example IIS or Nginx) and should not be deployed directly facing the Internet.

   ## Choosing a server